Find Affordable College Courses

 $11,348 Average Tuition & Fees

-A rank of #4 on this year’s list means Arizona State University - Tempe is a great value for film, video and photographic arts students.
-Located in the medium-sized city of Tempe, ASU - Tempe is a public school with a very large student population.
+Out of the 7 schools in Arizona that were part of this year’s ranking, Arizona State University - Tempe landed the # 4 spot on the list.
+Located in the city of Tempe, ASU - Tempe is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at ASU - Tempe are $11,348 a year.
+In-state tuition fees for undergraduate students at ASU - Tempe are $11,348 per year.
 While working on their degree, film majors at ASU - Tempe accumulate an average of around $23,353 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $365.

 #5